The Newer College Dataset: Handheld LiDAR, Inertial and Vision with Ground Truth: The Handheld Device

 \section{The Handheld Device}

 Our device is shown in~\figref{fig:rooster-blk} (top-left).
 The sensors are rigidly attached to a precisely 3D-printed base.
-The bottom figure shows a 3D model of the device from front view.~\tabref{table:sensorsOverview} overviews the sensors used in our handheld device.
+The top-right figure shows a 3D model of the device from front view.
+A complete URDF model of the device is available as open source ROS package\footnote{{https://github.com/ori-drs/rooster\_description}} and it is shown in \figref{fig:rooster-blk} (middle).
+The Ouster LiDAR is mounted on the top, with a clockwise rotation of 45 degrees for cable routing. \tabref{table:sensorsOverview} overviews the sensors used in our handheld device.

 The Intel Realsense is a commodity-grade stereo-inertial camera while the Ouster LiDAR has 64 beams, which provides much denser data than many other LiDAR datasets.
 Both sensors have become commonly used in mobile robotics in the last 2 years, for example the ongoing DARPA Subterranean Challenge.